mattclarkdotnet/aes17_filter_25/README.md

 Maybe:
 * Switch to shielded coilcraft inductors - the issue is these have 10% tolerance instead of 5%
+* Reduce Vrms goal to 60 - this is 900W into 4ohms - would allow use of smaller and cheaper parts
+* Create a version with most parts SMD - this would probably not be safe into a short circuit but could be orderable through JLC

 # Goals